 Even with the uncertainty, the Dutch are proceeding with their plan of controlled-herd immunity (letting the virus spread while protecting those who are most at risk of dying from it), and testing its effectiveness with a new blood test.
 The controversial move by the Dutch has led to the ire of many from the medical profession, although the benefits of ‘flattening the curve’ can’t be denied as noted by this doctor on Al-Jazeera.

-DISCLAIMER: DO NOT TRY TO ENFORCE THIS METHOD BY YOURSELVES HERE IN MALAYSIA.
-GOING AGAINST THE MOVEMENT CONTROL ORDER (MCO) HAS SEVERE PENALTIES.
+DISCLAIMER: DO NOT TRY TO ENFORCE THIS METHOD BY YOURSELVES WITHOUT THE APPROVAL OF AUTHORITIES.
+GOING AGAINST THE MOVEMENT CONTROL ORDER (MCO) HAS SEVERE PENALTIES IN MALAYSIA AND OTHER PARTS OF THE WORLD.

 Check out VICE News’ video below to get a better understanding altogether: